ThatOSDev/EFI_AARCH64/README.md

 *NOTE 4* : Although I tested with 1 Gig Ram, I am under the impression ARM64 requires 4 Gigs.
 So I updated the BAT file to allow 4 Gigs Ram.

+*NOTE 5* : QEMU has emulation built in for ARM64, however VirtualBox does NOT.
+So it will not emulate ARM64 Architecture.